theocar/react-guidelines/README.md

 }
 ```

-## Intermediate applications: containers and dumb components
+## 3. Intermediate applications: containers and dumb components

 There is two types of components.
-Smart components, or container, and dumb components or pure view components.
+Smart components, or containers, and dumb components or pure view components.
-Take a look at https://redux.js.org/docs/basics/UsageWithReact.html for a basic overview.
+Take a look at https://redux.js.org/docs/basics/UsageWithReact.html for an official overview.

-#### Smart components, or containers:
+### a.
+Smart components, or containers:
 * Are applications or micro-services themselves if you consider them + their children (data not included).
 	They interact with other applications (other containers for example) via dispatch, but they handle everything from data computations/derivations to display.
-	Of course in our case data are stored and managed in redux, API call are done in helpers BUT these are just additional layers to make our lives easier by better separating concerns.
+	Of course in our case data are stored and managed in redux, API calls are handled in helpers BUT these are just additional layers to make our lives easier by better separating concerns.

 * Are the interface between the business logic and the pure view.
-	They handle the interactions inside AND outside of their scope of the sub-application that they represent.
+	They handle interactions inside AND outside of their scope, ie of the sub-application that they represent.
 Only them can do that.

 * Like every applications, they have a state they depend on.
 Where they get their state from is another story.
 	They can get it through a redux-connect, through props or even through internal component state.
-In our case we use redux so most of the time the state will be contained in Redux.
+In our case we use redux so most of the time the state will come from Redux.

 * They are very explicit with their dumb children components.
 They use them as puppets, pure libraries that know as little about the business logic as possible, specifying everything they need from the component.
 If a functionality is missing, the hook should be added inside the dumb component after having asked yourself: "Is it still my responsability as a dumb component to handle this part of the view logic?".
 If so, go ahead and add the endpoint to the dumb component API.
+If not, think about how you can break things down to better separate concerns.

 * They compute derived data and pass them down to their dumb components.

-* They use dumb component hooks, which names describe a view action (as much as possible), to trigger actions related to the business logic OR related to views outside of its sub-application scope.
+* They use dumb component hooks, which names describe a view action (as much as possible), to trigger actions related to the business logic.

-* They are responsible for the logical view of their scope but not to the pure view (how things look).
+* They are responsible for the logical view of their scope but not for the pure view (how things look).
 	-> They compute derived data (logical view) and pass them down to dumb components.

 * They never display markup, they should have only one child component, because they are not aware of how things look.
-They just know what are the data that need to be shown and the logical actions that need to be triggered.
+They just know what are the needed data and the logical actions that need to be triggered.

-For the sake of example we won't use connect react-redux helper here, but again this would make our lives easier.
+For the sake of example we won't use react-redux connect helper here, even though it would make our lives easier.

 ```javascript
 /* BAD */